 Saunders serves as a Vice president of the AFL-CIO Executive Council, which guides the daily work of the labor federation; he also serves as chair of its Political Committee.
 He is an at-large member of the Democratic National Committee, treasurer of the Leadership Conference on Civil and Human Rights, president of Working America, and chairman of the board of Americans United for Change.
-He also serves on the board of the National Action Network.

 He received a Master of Arts degree from Ohio State University in 1974, a year after earning his Bachelor of Arts degree from Ohio University.
 In 2002, the College of New Rochelle awarded him an honorary doctorate degree in Humane Letters.

 Saunders and his wife Lynne live in Washington, DC, and have two sons, Lee, Jr. and Ryan.